vaibhavikhante/vaibhavikhante/README.md

 - 👀 I’m interested in developing CICD pipelines
 - 🌱 I’m currently learning new DevOps and CLoud technologies
 - 💞️ I’m looking to collaborate on intresting ideas for project development
-- 📫 How to reach me : email me vaibhavikhante7@gmail.com
+- 📫 How to reach me : vaibhavikhante7@gmail.com

 <!---
 vaibhavikhante/vaibhavikhante is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.